 Tasktop traces flow across all your teams, tools and processes.
 It relates all the individual bits of work into a measurable stream of activity.
 The resulting Flow Metrics measure software delivery performance per value stream, in abstracted terms that IT and business leaders can relate to, and which can be easily correlated to business outcomes.

-See how Tasktop's Flow Metrics Dashboard can improve your software delivery workflow
+See how Tasktop Viz can help you measure flow metrics and improve your software delivery workflow